raselinfo/p-paradigms/README.md

 6. An important thing to notice about declarative programming is that under the hood, the computer processes this information as imperative code anyway.

 ## Object-oriented programming (অবজেক্ট ভিত্তিক)

-### What is OOP-----
+### What is OOP

 An object is a
 component of a program that knows how to perform certain actions and how to interact with other elements of the program.
 Objects are the basic units of object-oriented programming.

 The object-oriented programming is basically a computer programming design philosophy or methodology that organizes/ models software design around data, or objects rather than functions and logic.